sitedheeraj-jpg/Auto-Membership-V1/README.md

    - restrict/ban members;
    - receive `chat_member` updates.
 5. Start the service.
 Send `/start` to the bot as the owner, open **Admin panel**, add a channel by numeric ID, then add its plans.

+## API ID and API hash

+This implementation intentionally uses Telegram's Bot API through `python-telegram-bot`.
+An `api_id` and `api_hash` belong to Telegram's MTProto client API (Telethon/Pyrogram); they do not make Bot API polling, callback queries, invite links, or `chat_member` updates faster.
+Adding them would require a separate user-session client and would add another connection, session file, rate-limit surface, and credential to Railway without improving this bot's throughput.
+The async Bot API implementation already processes independent updates concurrently.

+## Channel manager controls

+Open **Admin panel → Channels → a channel** to:

+- pause or activate the channel; the button itself shows green `Active` or red `Paused`;
+- edit the label users see in **Browse channels** without changing the Telegram channel title;
+- delete the channel from the catalogue.
+The panel asks for a second confirmation, removes its plans, and preserves old subscription history.

 ## Admin commands